How Long Does It Take To Train For a 5k? + 7 Tips For Successful Training

 How Long Does It Take To Train For A 5k?: A Complete Beginner

-Ramping up little by little over the course of 8 – 12 weeks with a walk/jog program is the way to go for a beginner runner.
-If you can run 60 seconds straight, you should be able to take on the 8-week program.
+Ramping up little by little over the course of 8 – 12 weeks with a walk/run program is the way to go for a beginner runner.
+If you can run 60 seconds without stopping, you should be able to take on the 8-week program.

-If you cannot run 60 seconds straight, I suggest taking it a bit slower and beginning with intervals of just 20 seconds of running followed by a couple of minutes of walking.
-When you’ve reached your 60 seconds, you’re ready to take it on!
+If you cannot run for 60 seconds, I suggest taking it a bit slower and beginning with intervals of just 20 seconds, followed by a couple of minutes of walking.
+When you’ve reached 60 seconds, you’re ready to take on an 8 week 5K training schedule!

 Our Couch to 5k program begins with 60 seconds of jogging followed by bouts of walking.
-It is very important that the recovery walk in between the jogging intervals allows you to run again when the walking time is up.
-Therefore, choose a walking pace that will enable you to do so.
+The recovery walk in between the jogging intervals allows you to run again when the walking time is up.
+Therefore, choose a comfortable pace that will enable you to do so.

-Some may be able to powerwalk between jogging intervals.
-In contrast, others will need an easy recovery walk to bring their heart rate back down and prepare for the next interval.
+Some may be able to powerwalk or brisk walk between jogging intervals.
+In contrast, others will need an easy recovery walk to stabilize their heart rate and prepare for the next interval.

-Note: If you are overweight or have any medical condition that has been keeping you from exercising in the past, consult your physician and/or a nutritionist to get the go-ahead and help fuel your body appropriately.
+Note: If you are overweight or have any medical condition that has been keeping you from exercising in the past, consult your physician and/or a nutritionist to get the go-ahead and help fuel your body appropriately for this training program.

 How Long Does It Take To Train For A 5k?: A Moderate Exerciser

-If you are someone who does work out but is not an avid runner, you can plan on taking a bit less time to train for your 5k.
+If you do work out but are not an avid runner, you can plan on taking a bit less time to train for your 5K run.

-So, how long does it take to train for a 5k for someone who has an aerobic base?
+So, how long does it take to train for a 5k for someone with an aerobic base?

 If you still want to take a nice chunk of time to ensure your muscles, bones, and connective tissues are given a fair amount of time to adjust to these new stresses, you can always take on the 8-week plan.